Charles Butler, 7th Marquess of Ormonde: Early life

 Butler's early years were spent at, Ulcombe Rectory in Kent; the Parish was in the gift of his uncle James Butler, 3rd Marquess of Ormonde, who had appointed Charles' father Lord Theobald as Rector in 1899.

-The family enjoyed a comfortable existence; in addition to the £550 income which the Living at Ulcombe provided to its Rector, Lord Theobald received the income from a £5,000 Trust Fund which his mother Frances Jane, Dowager Marchioness of Ormonde had bequeathed him following her death in 1903.
+The family enjoyed a comfortable existence; in addition to the £550 annual income which the Living at Ulcombe provided to its Rector, Lord Theobald also received £125 a year from his parents' marriage settlement.

+Following the death of Charles' grandmother Frances Jane, Dowager Marchioness of Ormonde, in 1903, Lord Theobald received the income from a £5,000 Trust Fund which his mother had bequeathed to him in her will.
 The income from this Trust would become payable to his widow after his death, and thereafter to their five children in equal shares.
 In 1919 Lord Theobald was also made the beneficiary of a £275 annual charge on the Ormonde Estates in the will of his eldest brother, James Butler, 3rd Marquess of Ormonde.

 These various sources of income allowed the family to employ several servants; the 1901 United Kingdom Census records that Lord Theobald's household employed a staff of seven, including a Cook, Lady's Maid, Parlour maid, Kitchen maid, Scullery Maid, and Housemaid who lived at Ulcombe Rectory, and a coachman who lived at a neighbouring cottage.
 By the time of the 1911 United Kingdom census Lord Theobald employed a Cook, Kitchen maid, and Parlour maid, as well as a Coachman and Gardener who lived in neighbouring cottages.
 In 1915 a Welshman, Tom Jones, was also employed as Lord Theobald's Chauffeur for approximately 14 months.